The NWT Status of Women Council

 Acting President

-Beaufort-Delta Region, Aklavik Appointment May 2022
+Beaufort-Delta Region, Aklavik

 Rita is Metis and she is born and raised in Aklavik.
 Rita was privileged to grow up with her grandmother who spoke Gwich’in fluently.
 She also had her late mother, aunts, and extended family to guide and support her.
 These strong women in her life showed leadership, compassion, mental and emotional strength, and spirituality.
 Rita has always had a passion to help others and is a strong leader and advocate for her people.